fluencelabs/nox/docs/guides/kickstart.md

 You can press `q` to exit it.

-Your backend now is successfuly deployed!
-You can proceed to accessing your code from a web browser.
+Your backend now is successfully deployed!
+You can proceed to access your code from a web browser.

 ## Frontend
-For this part you will need installed `npm`.
+For this part, you will need installed `npm`.
 Please refer to [npm docs](https://www.npmjs.com/get-npm) for installation instructions.

 ### Preparing web app
 Let's clone a simple web app template: